algesten/jsondiff/README.md

 2. Set at 2: `[0, 1, 42, { me: "too", foo: "bar" }]`
 3. Insert at 1: `[0, "example", 1, 42, { me: "too", foo: "bar" }]`
 4. Delete at 2: `[0, "example", 42, { me: "too", foo: "bar" }]`

+### GSON vs Jackson ###

+The package works default using GSON.
+However Jackson is also supported.
+The API has two main methods (both `JsonDiff` and `JsonPatch` follows this pattern):

+    public static String diff(String from, String to) public static Object diff(Object from, Object to)

+The first method works off strings and returns a string.
+Internally GSON is used, but that is of no concern to the user.
+The second method can either work off two GSON `JsonObject` and return the corresponding, or alternatively two Jackson `ObjectNode` and return that kind of object.
+The latter style would require the user to include the Jackson jar on the classpath.